NVIDIA/NVFlare/docs/user_guide/nvflare_cli/poc_command.rst

 .. _poc_command:

 *****************************************
-Commmand for Proof Of Concept (POC) Mode
+Command for Proof Of Concept (POC) Mode
 *****************************************

 Introduction to the POC Command